trapp/docker-ethereum-go/README.md

-## docker container for the go-ethereum client
+# Docker Container for the go-ethereum Client

 This container runs the official go-ethereum client.